whiteegret/whiteegret/README.md

 version 4.11.0 or later.
 - Prepare your own WEUA.
 - Prepare your own whitelist.
-- Install netlink library libnl.

 If you want only to try to run WhiteEgret, use the sample user application included in this project.
 In this case, you do not need to prepare your own WEUA and whitelist.

-If you want to use device driver for communication between kernel space and user space, then you do not need to install netlink library.

 ## Build